aiman-al-masoud/deixiscript/docs/thesis/3-naturalistic-programming.typ

 As we already saw, the code produced by the system was never really meant to be complete or executable, but its main purpose was to facilitate the task of outlining a project, especially for novice users.
 And it showed promising results when it was tested by a group of 13 students, some of which with novice and some of which with intermediate programming skills.
 The students responded to the question of whether they'd be likely to use it as a brainstorming tool, in lieu of more traditional pen-and-paper methods @liu2005metafor.

+//  STORIES! inform 7!!!

-== General Purpose Systems
+== General Purpose Naturalistic Languages

 Since then, there have been newer and more complete attempts at creating a comprehensive natural language programming system, that supported general purpose programming.
-We will proceed to mention three of what we think may be the most important ones: Pegasus, CAL and SN.
+We will proceed to mention four of what (we think) may be the most important ones (in no particular order): Pegasus, CAL, SN and Inform 7.

 === Pegasus <pegasus>